apollographql/router/.changesets/docs_bnjjj_docs_standard_instr.md

 ### Standard instrument configuration documentation for subgraphs ([PR #5422](https://github.com/apollographql/router/pull/5422))

-Added documentations about standard instruments available at the subgraph service:
+Added documentation about standard instruments available at the subgraph service level:

   * `http.client.request.body.size` - A histogram of request body sizes for requests handled by subgraphs.
   * `http.client.request.duration` - A histogram of request durations for requests handled by subgraphs.